Mortdale railway station

-Mortdale railway station is located on the Illawarra line, serving the Sydney suburb of Mortdale.
-It is served by Sydney Trains T4 line services.
+Mortdale railway station is a suburban railway station located on the South Coast line, serving the Sydney suburb of Mortdale.
+It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services.

 History

 Mortdale station opened on 20 March 1897 being relocated north to its current location on 14 September 1922 when a new deviation of the Illawarra line opened.
 South of the station lies the Mortdale Maintenance Depot.

-In March 2007 the station was upgrade with lifts added.
+In March 2007, the station received an accessibility upgrade which included tactile indicators and a lift.